 Where invoices are issued in the context of the reverse charge system, which must be done by the 15th day of the calendar month following the provision of the service, the following information must be provided (section 11 paragraph 1a UStG):

 - information on transfer of tax liability to the recipient of the service

-- indication of the VAT registration number of the enterprise performing the service and its business customer
+- indication of the VAT Identification Number of the enterprise performing the service and its business customer

 - the regulations on separate disclosure of taxes do not apply

 Responsible for the content: Federal Ministry of Finance